chiew-group/MRI-defacer/README.md

 3. Wrong affine or orientation: check the shape of your data and the voxel spacing.
 This affects the ability of TotalSegmentator to identify the brain and face regions.
 The expected orientations as outlined in [Expected Input](#expected-input) has worked in our testing.
 Check the segmentation results in a folder named **segmentation**.
 4. Poor threshold heuristic: the **threshold_method** and **threshold** parameters in [config.json](config.json) may not be generalizable to your data.
 You may view the [metric curves](#2-threshold--default--2) and adjust accordingly.
 5. The NIfTI version of your input may not have been generated well.
 You can check the input after coverting into a NIfTI image, which can be found in a folder named **input** using 3DSlicer.
 Note in [to_nifti.py](to_nifti.py), the image intensity is max-min normalized to 0-255.
+6. Ensure that you have obtained and activated a license for the face_mr task from TotalSegmentator.
+Otherwise, the TotalSegmentator call will fail.

 ## Citations
 #### [1] Kim D, Cauley SF, Nayak KS, Leahy RM, Haldar JP.
 Region- optimized virtual (ROVir) coils: Localization and/or suppression of spatial regions using sensor- domain beamforming.
 Magn Reson Med.
 2021;86:197–212. https://doi.org/10.1002/mrm.28706